 Statistics show that nearly one-third of people who suffer a severe disability continue to work.
-If you’re one of those people, you may be wondering, ‘what medical conditions qualify for disability benefits in Ontario’?
+If you’re one of those people, you may be thinking, ‘I need help.
+But does my medical condition qualify for disability benefits in Ontario?'

 This is both a common and complicated question.
-It’s common because 22 per cent of Canadians, 15 years and older report having at least one disability.
+It’s common because 22 per cent of Canadians 15 years and older report having at least one disability (many of which are related to mental health).
 And it’s complicated because the eligibility qualifications are not clear.

 So, what conditions qualify for disability benefits?

-Many medical conditions can potentially qualify for disability benefits but it depends on the degree of disability and whether the disability meets the requirements of your benefits plan and program.
+Many medical conditions can potentially qualify for disability benefits.
+However, it comes down to degree of disability and whether the disability meets the requirements of your benefits plan and program.
 The determining factor is the level of impairment, rather than the name of your diagnosis.

 What are the challenges?